-In 1974, the District's Board of Supervisors adopted Rule 210.1 (New and Modified New Source Review), which was also revised in May of 2000.
+In 1974, the District's Board of Supervisors adopted Rule 210.1 (New and Modified New Source Review), last revised in May of 2000.
 Implementation of this rule has been instrumental in minimizing toxic emissions from new and modified facilities because Rule 210.1 requires all new and modified facilities to utilize Best Available Control Technology (BACT).
 BACT is applied to criteria pollutant emissions, including oxides of nitrogen (NOx), volatile organic compounds (VOC) and PM.
-Control of these pollutants also reduce TAC emissions.
 By early 1982, six years before passage of AB2588, the District was actively involved in accessing expected health risk associated with new and modified facilities pursuant to Rule 419 and Section 41700 of the California Health & Safety Code.
 Since June of 1993, the District has utilized Cal EPA "Guidelines for New and Modified Sources of Toxic Pollutants" to determine if a project is approvable in terms of health risk.
 This analysis meets criteria specified in the 1997 revision to Cal EPA's "Emission Inventory Criteria and Guidelines for the Air Toxics Hot Spots Program" which allow a district to conduct an alternate evaluation for new and modified sources subject to District permits, i.e., a non-AB2588 process evaluation.
 Where applicable, the District gives applicants of new projects the choice of complying with the Air Toxics Program either through the permitting process or through submission of an inventory plan and report.

 In addition to the District and ARB, the EPA adopts regulations to reduce TAC emissions.
-Often EPA utilizes National Emission Standard for Hazardous Air Pollutants (NESHAPs) regulations reduce TAC emissions from industries with potential to have significant health risk.
-Currently, EPA is implementing a NESHAPs regulation to reduce mercury and HCl emissions from cement manufacturing.
-However, a one year extension has been granted for full implementation because of unavailability of calibration gases.
+EPA utilizes National Emission Standard for Hazardous Air Pollutants (NESHAPs) regulations to reduce TAC emissions from industries with potential of having significant health risk.